NeRF-Factory/NeRF-MIR/README.md

-# DeMask-NeRF
+# NeRF-MIR
-Supplementary materials for the paper DeMask-NeRF: Neural Radiance Fields for Masked Image Restoration
+Supplementary materials for the paper NeRF-MIR: Neural Radiance Fields for Masked Image Restoration